Say good riddance to bad memories of 2020 to make room for new and better memories in 2021.

 - the wig you wore while you were in chemotherapy.

-Send them to Shred Heaven in an industrial-sized shredder, to be turned into confetti that will rain down on New Year’s Eve revelers a few days later.
+Normally, you could watch your memories go to Shred Heaven in an industrial-sized shredder in Times Square, to be turned into confetti that will rain down on New Year’s Eve revelers a few days later.

 Good Riddance Day backstory